- Teaches students:

 - January 2009

 My parents say I started singing before I could talk, however, I seriously started taking lessons when I was 14.
 Over the course of my lessons, I fell in love with opera, and decided that was what I wanted to pursue as a career path.
-That decision led me to SUNY Fredonia, where I received my BM in Music Education and Vocal Performance.
-When I finished at Fredonia, I decided to attend the San Francisco Conservatory of Music where I received my MM in Vocal Performance in May '13 under the tutelage of Catherine Cook.
+That decision led me to SUNY Fredonia, where I received my BM in Music Education and Vocal Performance, and later to the San Francisco Conservatory of Music where I received my MM in Vocal Performance in May '13 under the tutelage of Catherine Cook.

 Five years ago, my daughter at the age of 12 showed interest in classical singing.
 We were so lucky to find Charlea to hold her hand, give her introduction to classical singing, and through out the next 3 years, my daughter took weekly lessons with Charlea.
 With Charlea's help and guidance, my daughter was able to shine in her classes and secured many solo performances throughout high school.